State Sen. Nathan Dahm spars with Jon Stewart over Second Amendment

 Stewart boiled it down for Dahm: "You want to say, 'I'm a Second Amendment purist, and I'm making it safer.'
 You're not.
 You're making it more chaotic.
 And that's not a matter of opinion.
 That's the truth."

-When Stewart asked if requiring voters to register is an infringement, Dahm replied, "Does the right to voting say, 'Shall not be infringed'?"
+When Stewart asked whether Dahm sees requiring voters to register is an infringement on their rights, Dahm replied, "Does the right to voting say, 'Shall not be infringed'?"

-While the Second Amendment is the only one of the 10 comprising the Bill of Rights with the phrase "shall not be infringed," similar terminology, including "shall make no law" and "shall not be violated," does appear.
+While the Second Amendment is the only one of the 10 comprising the Bill of Rights with the phrase "shall not be infringed," similar terminology, including "shall make no law" and "shall not be violated," does appear in others.

-Stewart noted Dahm supports a ban on drag show performers reading to children and asked why.
+Stewart noted that Dahm supports a ban on drag show performers reading to children and asked why.

 "Because the government does have a right to protect —" Dahm began.